-It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority and NSSP and national guidance.
+It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the local authority and NCASP and national guidance.

-An annual audit (s175) will be submitted, as required, to the local authority, including an action plan.
+An annual audit (s175) will be submitted, annually, to the local authority, including an action plan.
 Any weaknesses will be rectified without delay.